jpco/jws/README.md

 ## TODO

-- Make .html.es files display as HTML and not es in editors
+- Make .html.es files display as HTML and not es in vim by default
 - Improve templating situation
 - Get more inspo from https://github.com/jneen/balls and clean up serve.es